OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/nonlinear_block_gs.rst

 inefficient for slower components.
 To elimimate the inefficiency of running the model twice every iteration the NonlinearBlockGS driver saves a copy of the output vector and uses that to calculate the residual without rerunning the model.
-This does require a little more memory, so if you are solving a model where memory is more of a concern than execution time, you can set the "use_apply_nonlinear" option to True to use thhe original formulation that calls "apply_linear" on the subsystem.
+This does require a little more memory, so if you are solving a model where memory is more of a concern than execution time, you can set the "use_apply_nonlinear" option to True to use the original formulation that calls "apply_linear" on the subsystem.

 NonlinearBlockGS Option Examples